-You are expected and recommended to continue wearing a face covering in crowded and enclosed spaces where you come into contact with people you don’t usually meet.
-In particular, where the risk of transmission is likely to be greater.
+You are expected to wear a face covering in crowded and enclosed spaces where you come into contact with people you don’t usually meet, and, where the risk of transmission is likely to be greater.

 Find out more about the differences between surgical face masks, PPE face masks, and face coverings

 See also: How to wear a face covering